TanStack/query/docs/react/guides/request-waterfalls.md

 Nested Component Waterfalls is when both a parent and a child component contains queries, and the parent does not render the child until its query is done.
 This can happen both with `useQuery` and `useSuspenseQuery`.

-If the child renders conditionally based on the data in the parent, or if the child relies on some part of the result being passed down as a prop from the parent to make its query, we have a _dependent_ nested component watefall.
+If the child renders conditionally based on the data in the parent, or if the child relies on some part of the result being passed down as a prop from the parent to make its query, we have a _dependent_ nested component waterfall.

 Let's first look at an example where the child is **not** dependent on the parent.